pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 ---excerpt--- "examples/credhub-interpolate-usage"

-In the task definition (above), you've had to define the prefix and Credhub authorization credentials.
+In the task definition (above), you've had to define the prefix and CredHub authorization credentials.
-The new `prepare-tasks-with-secrets` task uses concourse's native integration with Credhub (and other credential managers).
+The new `prepare-tasks-with-secrets` task uses concourse's native integration with CredHub (and other credential managers).
 The above definition can be replaced with the following:

 ```yaml